rorosaurus/esp32-hub75-driver/POWER.md

 ### Critical Limitations of Power Option 1
 **If you sourced your ESP32 from AliExpress** (white backed PCB), I would not recommend this method unless you are confident your whole project will not exceed `5W`.
 I have tested these boards pulling `5W` for 30 minutes with no issues.
 But in another test, supplying `7W` melted the Micro-USB port's `5V` trace in less than 1 minute.

 **If you sourced your ESP32 from Amazon** (black backed PCB), I tested this method with `2.1A` flowing through to the panels for over 2 hours (`11W` total power over the Micro-USB port).
 Many components got quite hot, including: the LDO, Serial-to-USB chip, VIN pin, and Micro-USB port.
-I measured temperatures as high as 90°C. This heat is less than ideal, which is why I recommend using Power Option 0.
+I measured temperatures as high as 90°C. This heat is less than ideal, which is why I recommend using `Power Option 0`.